About the Institute of Cardiovascular Sciences

 Additionally, the Institute has a close partnership with the Winnipeg Regional Health Authority’s Cardiac Sciences Program, which includes Cardiology, Cardiac Surgery, Cardiac Anesthesia, Cardiac Critical Care and Cardiac Rehabilitation, the majority of which is based at St-Boniface Hospital – further evidence of our commitment to translate discoveries into advanced technologies, new treatments and patient care.

-The ICS is widely considered one of the premiere cardiovascular research teams in North America, and continues its efforts to promote cardiovascular education at the local, national and international levels.
+The ICS is widely considered one of the premier cardiovascular research teams in North America and continues its efforts to promote cardiovascular education at the local, national and international levels.

 Founded as the Division of Cardiovascular Sciences in 1987 by world-renowned cardiac researcher Dr. Naranjan Dhalla, the Institute of Cardiovascular Sciences is currently comprised of 15 investigators with faculty appointments in different departments of the University of Manitoba and has a full time dedicated research staff of more than 100 people.
 The Institute is very active in fostering research collaborations locally, nationally and internationally.
 The base appointments, as well as research collaborations by the members of the Institute span several university departments including; Physiology and Pathophysiology, Internal Medicine, Human Anatomy and Cell Science, Biochemistry and Medical Genetics, Pharmacology and Therapeutics, Kinesiology and Recreation Management and Human and Nutritional Sciences.
 Several members have active collaborations with the Cardiac Sciences Program of the Winnipeg Regional Health Authority (located on the St-Boniface Campus). the Mayo Clinic (Rochester, Minnesota) and Ben Gurion University Beer Sheva (Israel).
 The Institute is recognized as a leading cardiovascular research centre with prominence in the national and international scene.